Reality is Moving Online

 Direct sensory perception is the only tool primitive creatures have to experience/create reality.
 They see, smell, bump into and otherwise interact with the outside world and thus know it is there.
 But more advanced creatures can use the power of communication.
 Monkeys can scream when they see a snake, thus alerting others to the predator.
 Crows can call out to their brethren to spread the good news about a pile of food.

 In those cases, animals are using communication to inform others about the nature of reality.
-But no creature does communication like humans do.
-We can not only inform our fellows about dangers and pleasures, we can read rich descriptions of environments we have never seen, we can hear about interesting people we have never met, we can discuss obtuse ideas that cause us to question our own sensory perceptions (like quantum physics).
+But no animal does communication like humans do.
+We can not only be alerted to dangers and pleasures by our fellow humans, we can read rich descriptions of environments we have never seen, we can hear about interesting people we have never met, and we can discuss obtuse ideas that cause us to question our own sensory perceptions (like quantum physics).
 For humans, most of reality as we perceive it comes not from direct experience but from what is communicated to us.
 I, for instance have never seen or met Barack Obama or Donald Tromp, I've never been to Argentina or Saturn's moons, I've never seen a great white shark or unicorn but I know they all exist (...waitasec!)

 If communication creates our reality then communication tools must shape it.
 In our early days, communication required speech which could only be done in close proximity.
 Then we developed written language and could pass notes and letters.
 Then we created recording and broadcast technology and could pass sound over vast distances.
 That was soon followed by visuals in film and television.